Rate Making: How Insurance Premiums Are Set

 Retrospective Ratings

 Retrospective rating (a.k.a. retro plan) uses the actual loss experience for the period to determine the premium for that period, limited by a minimum and a maximum amount that can be charged.
-Part of the premium is paid at the beginning, and the other part — the retrospective premium — is paid at the end of the period, the amount of which is determined by the actual losses for that period.
+Part of the premium is paid at the beginning, and the other part — the retrospective premium — is paid at the end of the period, the amount determined by actual losses for that period.
 Retrospective rating is often used when schedule rating cannot accurately determine the premium and where past losses are not necessarily indicative of future losses, such as for burglary insurance.
-The rretrospective premium is based on a base insurance rate, modified by the actual losses in the period, a charge for the loss adjustment, and state premium taxes.
+The retrospective premium is based on a base insurance rate, modified by the actual losses in the period, a charge for the loss adjustment, and state premium taxes.
 Businesses often elect retro rating plans for general liability, workers compensation, and group health insurance.
 This is a typical formula for calculating the retrospective premium for workers compensation:

 Retrospective Rating Formula